ehayik/jfx-playground/README.md

 The project uses the following technologies:

 - JavaFX 8
-- Spring Boot v2.2.4.RELEASE
+- Spring Boot v2.7.7

-## Prerequisites and getting started
+## Pre-requisites and getting started

 - Download and install Oracle JDK 8 (which includes all JavaFX modules).
-- Open the command line and navigate to the project folder, then run the following commands:
+- Open the command line and navigate to the project folder.
-    1. `./mvnw clean verify`
+- To run using maven use `./mvnw spring-boot:run` command.
-    2. `./mvnw spring-boot:run`
+- To run using gradle use `./gradlew bootRun` command.